enpitsuLin/milkdown-lab/packages/plugin-split-editing/README.md

 ### Adding custom attributes

-**WIP**

-You can also add attributes to split edit view element if you want if you want to build your own style logic or using atom css library like tailwindcss.
+You can also add attributes to split edit view element if you want to build your own style logic or using atom css library like tailwindcss.

 ```javascript
 import { splitEditing } from '@milkdown-lab/plugin-fullscreen'